SQL Parameters

 7. Give your import a UNIQUE name, and click “Import”.

-8. Coefficient should now capture the value we entered on our parameter cell.
-Your import now shows all the films released in 2006. 🎉 🙌
+8. Coefficient now captures the value we entered on our parameter cell.
+Your import now shows all the films under Actor Id = 2. 🎉 🙌

 FAQs for SQL Parameters